- 1 Purpose

 Any person responsible for leading the activities of others.
 In the context of this policy, a Supervisor includes Employees at any classification level or title who have responsibilities for leading, managing or supervising work teams and/or individual Employees.

-Performance, development, recognition, induction, achievement, promotion, study assistance, outside studies, exchange, learning, unsatisfactory performance, classification, level, progression, advancement, Enrich, review, reward, feedback, responsibilities, PDL, leave, appeal, long service, awards, professional development, conference, professional experience, research, further education
+Performance, development, recognition, achievement, promotion, study assistance, outside studies, exchange, learning, unsatisfactory performance, classification, level, progression, advancement, performance planning and review, review, reward, feedback, responsibilities, PDL, leave, appeal, long service, awards, professional development, conference, professional experience, research, further education